A190nux/boolnet/readme.md

 > *Can Boolean algebra be differentiated?*

-The answer is yes — not in the calculus sense, but through the **Boolean derivative**, a well-defined operator that tells you whether flipping a variable changes a function's output.
-From that single insight, we reconstructed the entire neural network training pipeline:
+The answer is yes — not in the calculus sense, but through the **Boolean derivative**, a well‑defined operator that tells you whether flipping a variable changes a function's output.
+From that single insight, we reconstructed the entire neural network training pipeline, culminating in a fully Boolean backpropagation algorithm.

 | Neural Network concept | Boolean equivalent we built |
 |---|---|